Poster Pop — The Art of Poster Artists on Pop Merchandise

 In January of 2025, Poster Pop made the decision to stop production of all the stickers, t-shirts and other merchandise.

-It was nice doing business at that high level again, but everything ended as planned cut off dates.
+It was definitely nice doing business at a high level again, but everything suddenly ended as planned cut off dates were reached.
 90% of everything was pulled from the website and sold off to our distributors.
+I am still gettin used to it!
+“Time… What a concept.”

 New Poster Pop Website and Blog Posts

-So as mentioned in our new Poster Pop’s 1st PPOP Blog post, the focused effort of recreating the PosterPop.com website, its categories, and SEO tagging of each item, led to a ton of vital Poster Pop blog post ideas. capturing them all, we plan to make blog posts on these ideas and explore each interesting, major aspects that make up Poster Pop, Its artists, It’s history, industry, production, influence and reach.
+So as mentioned in our new Poster Pop’s 1st PPOP Blog post, the focused effort of re-creating the PosterPop.com website, its categories, and SEO tagging of each item, led to a ton of Poster Pop blog post ideas.
+Capturing ideas as we tagged each item was great, as our plan is to make upcoming blog posts based on these ideas, and explore each interesting aspect that make up Poster Pop, it’s artists, It’s history, industry, production, influence and reach.

-We are excited to tell you that these blog posts are to be the text and content for the upcoming published Poster Pop Art Book.
+We are excited to tell you that these blog posts are to be the basis for the text and content for the upcoming already approved for production, Poster Pop Art Book.

-Hopefully our Poster Pop Blog and the resulting Poster Pop Art book will be a practical benefit to a lot of people including: artists, merchandisers, fans and customers.
+Our goal beneath all this, is to have our Poster Pop Blog and the resulting Poster Pop Art book become a practical benefit to a lot of people including: artists, merchandisers, fans and customers.

-We are very excited to address each of these topics in the upcoming weeks and months in out Blog.
+We are very excited to address each of these topics in the upcoming weeks and months in our Blog.

 So keep Tuned.